besq/besq/README.md

  👋 Hi, I’m @besq

-👀 I’m interested in "Everything related to Java".
+ 👀 I’m interested in everything related to java.

 🌱 I’m trying to be a decent senior developer and learning more devops work.

 💞️ I would appreciate any advice/help/guidance.

 📫 Reach me at email: quachbinh0503@gmail.com

 <!---